GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/05/index.md

 cascaded value of a property to what the value would have been if no changes had been made to the element's styling.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/tdN17h8oUDCaSGv61aj8.jpg", alt="Setting the value of a property to revert.", width="800", height="436" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/tdN17h8oUDCaSGv61aj8.jpg", alt="Setting the value of a property to revert.", width="800", height="436" %}

 Chromium Bug: [#1075437][16]